Contextual hypotheses and semantics of logic programs: Formal logic programs and their denotational semantics

-The first item in Definition~\ref{defn_8} captures the unique name axioms that come with the definition of the Clark's completion of a logic program.
-Making \EQ\ a logical symbol amounts to conceiving of \EQ\ as ``true equality,'' whose interpretation is built into the logic.
-The usual, less restrictive notion of equality is here nonlogical and is the one that has to be axiomatized.
-When that notion is needed, $=$ is put into \VOCA, and its intended interpretation is captured by any logic program $\bigl((\varphi_\wp^+, \varphi_\wp^-)\bigr)_{\wp\in\PRDV}$ such that $\varphi_=^+$ is of the form $\bigvee X$ where $X$ is a superset of
+The second item in Definition~\ref{defn_8} captures the unique name axioms that come with the definition of Clark's completion of a logic program.
+Making \EQ\ a logical symbol amounts to building into the logic a notion of identity stronger than the usual, less restrictive notion of equality, that in our framework is nonlogical and has to be axiomatised if needed: $=$ is then put into \VOCA\ and its intended interpretation captured by any formal logic program $(\varphi_\wp^\epsilon)_{(\wp,\epsilon)\in\IND}$ such that $\varphi_=^+$ is of the form $\bigvee X$ where $X$ is a superset of

 $\varphi_=^-$ is of the form $\bigvee X$ where $X$ contains